lost-scripts/.github/CONTRIBUTING.md

 	git push origin v1.0.0 # Upload tags to remote (or `git push origin --tags` for uploading all unuploaded tags)
 	```

-	Then go to the repository page on GitHub, click on _Releases_ or _Tags_ section and, next to the tag you want to convert into a release, click on _Create release"_.
-Once there, fill out release information:
+	Then, go to the repository page on GitHub, click on _Releases_ or _Tags_ section and, next to the tag you want to convert into a release, click on _Create release_.
+Once there, fill out the release information:

 	- **Tag version**: Select the just uploaded tag.
 	- **Release title**: Set a title for the release.